Black rhinoceros behind Rok in grassy landscape of Nakuru National Park, Kenya

 There is always sunshine after the rain.
 Dirt roads transformed into a paved road leading south towards Nairobi – the capital of Kenya.
 I arrived at the main station in a comfortable bus, feeling like royalty.
 The area was completely messed up with up to six meters high piles of sand, surrounded by ditches filled with muddy water.

 Nairobi was actually only a transit point to new adventures, even though camping in the outskirts of the city was a much better option than any accommodation so far in Kenya.
-I didn’t bother too much with sightseeing in Nairobi, since the real attractions of Kenya lay in the wild nature or on the seaside.
-A few good meals, two night in a secured campground and tour package negotiation for safaris were the most memorable moments.
+I didn’t focus much on sightseeing or landmarks in Nairobi, as Kenya offers the most spectacular places to visit in its wild nature and along the coast.
+Some good meals, two night in a secured campground and tour package negotiation for safaris were the most memorable moments.

-Nairobi was actually only a transit point to new adventures, even though camping in the outskirts of the city was a much better option than any accommodation so far in Kenya.
-I didn’t bother too much with sightseeing in Nairobi, since the real attractions of Kenya lay in the wild nature or on the seaside.
-A few good meals, two night in a secured campground and tour package negotiation for safaris were the most memorable moments.
+Nairobi was actually only a transit point I n my Kenya travel journey to new adventures, even though camping in the outskirts of the city was a much better option than any accommodation so far.
+I didn’t focus much on sightseeing or landmarks in Nairobi, as Kenya offers the most spectacular places to visit in its wild nature and along the coast.
+Some good meals, two night in a secured campground and tour package negotiation for safaris were the most memorable moments.

 Despite Nairobi’s reputation for danger, I found myself feeling quite at ease while walking around and exploring modern downtown.
 It is also a good place to arrange visas for further destinations in the surrounding countries with many embassies knowing how to deal with foreign tourists.